 Display cases, display tables, and bulletin boards are reserved for Library use only.
-The Library, in conjunction with its own displays or library-sponsored displays, may solicit contributions of items from outside the ILibrary to augment ILibrary displays.
-Bulletin boards located at the entrance of the ILibrary may be used for display of community events, flyers, and services.
+The Library, in conjunction with its own displays, may solicit contributions of items from outside the Library to augment Library displays.
+Bulletin boards located at the entrance of the Library may be used for display of community events, flyers, and services.

-The Library may provide space for other County departments, divisions, and contractors to display information related to their organization.
+The Library may provide space for other County departments, divisions, and contractors to display information.